Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution

-While value-obliviousness significantly restricts the expressiveness of a stopping rule, this restriction turns out to be essentially without loss when it comes to the ability of the class of all stopping rules to achieve a certain guarantee across all possible distributions: for any stopping rule and any $\epsilon>0$, there exists a stopping rule with the same guarantee that is $\eps$-value-oblivious for some infinite set $V\subseteq\N$.
-This is made precise by the following lemma, which we prove in \secref{sec:structural}. \begin{lemma}[Main structural lemma] Let $\epsilon>0$.
-If there exists a stopping rule with guarantee $\alpha$, then there exists a stopping rule~$\vr$ with guarantee $\alpha$ and an infinite set $V\subseteq\mathbb{N}$ such that $\vr$ is $\eps$-value-oblivious on $V$. \end{lemma}
+While value-obliviousness significantly restricts the expressiveness of a stopping rule, this restriction turns out to be essentially without loss when it comes to the ability of achieving a certain guarantee across all possible distributions: for any stopping rule and any $\varepsilon>0$, there exists a stopping rule with the same guarantee that is $\varepsilon$-value-oblivious for some infinite set $V\subseteq\N$.
+This is made precise by the following lemma, which we prove in \autoref{sec:structural}.